 2013 November 01 16:32 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam email messages that claim to contain payment details from a purchase order for the recipient.
+Cisco Security has detected significant activity related to spam email messages that claim to contain payment details from a purchase order for the recipient.
 The text in the email message attempts to convince the recipient to open the attachment for details.
 However, the .zip attachment contains a malicious .scr file that, when executed, attempts to infect the system with malicious code.

 Email messages that are related to this threat (RuleID7679) may contain the following files: